-How did Xanthe wind up in prison?
+- How did Xanthe wind up in prison?
 Why did she take the fall for her boyfriend?
-Do you think she should have told them police the truth about him?
+Do you think she should have told the police the truth about him?
 How did her time in a cell affect her in later circumstances in the book, causing panic attacks and claustrophobia?

-What rights do we have now in our justice system that were denied Alice?
+- What rights do we have now in our justice system that Alice was denied?
 What strange loophole did Xanthe find for her?

 The first meal Xanthe and her mother had in their new house was one that consisted of shortbread biscuits (cookies), cheese triangles, and marmalade.

-Their neighbor who owned the tea-shop, Flora, brought the ladies a gift of “sticky lemon-drizzle cake.”
+Their neighbour who owned the tea shop, Flora, brought the ladies a gift of “sticky lemon-drizzle cake.”